-I am proficient with vertex/fragment and compute shaders in Unity.
-I notably made use of shaders when developing the COLIBRI VR project.
+I am proficient in writing vertex/fragment and compute shaders.
+I notably made use of shaders when developing the COLIBRI VR project in Unity.

 I have good knowledge of Python programming, and have used Anaconda and conda environments on Windows and Ubuntu.
 I have also worked with Jupyter notebooks.

-I led a few projects in C++ and Java in the course of obtaining my Master’s degree.
+I led a few projects in Java in the course of obtaining my Master’s degree.

 I led studies on user experience in virtual reality in the course of both my PhD and industry internships.